kkm24132/BRUG/README.md

+# 1. Deep Learning using R
+P.S. - Please refer to the DeepLearning_using_R.pdf for details.
+Objective is to provide a very high level view about Deep learning and some packages in R. Example of MNIST dataset can be leveraged to showcase the use of R using various libraries.

-# Packages / Libraries in R
+# 2. Packages / Libraries in R
 P.S. - Below does not involve entire exhaustive list.
 Covers some key and important packages that can be used and helpful.

 ## Data Manipulation Packages